TEXT-S&P puts Sprint Nextel 'B+' rating on watch positive

 would attribute to the higher-rated Softbank.

-that it is in talks with Japan's Softbank Corp.
-(BBB/Stable/--), which is
+Sprint Nextel's announcement that it is in talks with Japan's Softbank Corp.

 The CreditWatch placement reflects the possibility that we could raise our